techiaith/docker-deepspeech-cy/local/README_EN.md

 root@c67722092f2e:/DeepSpeech# /DeepSpeech/bin/bangor_welsh/run_tl_cv_cy.sh -a /data/commonvoice-cy-v4-20191210/clips
 ```

-The script uses DeepSpeech's transfer learning feature in order to derive some benefit from using Mozilla's English language models, trained on much larger data collections, as a starting point for Welsh speech recognition.
+This script uses DeepSpeech's transfer learning feature in order to derive some benefit from using Mozilla's English language models, trained on much larger data collections, as a starting point for training Welsh speech recognition.